byu-cce270/content/docs/unit2/06a_functions/functions1_hw.md

 #### Part 1

-1. In the first code block, define a function called "getCuFt" with two input parameters, "areaFt" and "depthIn", which is the area of the gravel in feet and the depth of the gravel in inches, respectively
-2. Within the function, calculate the volume of the gravel in cubic feet using the given parameters (remember: you will need to convert the depth from inches into feet), then return it using the return statement
+1. In the first code block, define a function called **get_cubic_ft** with two input parameters, **area_ft** and **depth_in**, which is the area of the gravel in feet and the depth of the gravel in inches, respectively.
+Within the function, calculate the volume of the gravel in cubic feet using the given parameters (remember: you will need to convert the depth from inches into feet), then return it using the return statement
-4. On a new line within the code block, define a function called "cuftToCuyd" with one input parameter: "cubicFeet", which is the volume of gravel in cubic feet
-5. Within the function, calculate the volume of the gravel in cubic yards, then return it
+4. On a new line within the code block, define a function called **cuft_to_cuyd** with one input parameter: **cubic_ft**, which is the volume of gravel in cubic feet.
+Within the function, calculate the volume of the gravel in cubic yards, then return it
-6. On a new line within the code block, define a function called "volToTon" with one input parameter, "volYards", which is the volume of the gravel in cubic yards
-7. Within the function, calculate the tonnage of the gravel (1 cubic yard of gravel weighs about 1.4 tons), then return it
+6. On a new line within the code block, define a function called **vol_to_ton** with one input parameter, **vol_yds**, which is the volume of the gravel in cubic yards.
+Within the function, calculate the tonnage of the gravel (1 cubic yard of gravel weighs about 1.4 tons), then return it
-8. On a new line within the code block, define a function called "getCostofGravel" with two input parameters, "dictionary" and "Gravel", which is a dictionary of gravel types/costs and the type of gravel, respectively
-9. Within the function, create a variable called "cost" that pulls the cost associated with the gravel type from the dictionary
+8. On a new line within the code block, define a function called **get_gravel_cost** with two input parameters, **gravel_dict** and **gravel**, which is a dictionary of gravel types/costs and the type of gravel, respectively.
+Within the function, create a variable called **cost** that pulls the cost associated with the gravel type from the dictionary
     <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Hint**: You will use both parameters to correctly pull the cost</br>

 ---

 #### Part 2

-1. In the second code block, make a dictionary called gravelCosts.
+1. In the second code block, make a dictionary called **gravel_costs**.
 Use the following keys and their corresponding values to populate the dictionary:

    | Key              | Value |
    |------------------|-------|